aws-samples/amazon-location-samples/create-custom-map-style/README.md

 1. In addition to Tiles, the type of web map we will be styling also makes use of **Glyphs** and **Sprites**.
 We can't use Tessera to proxy the endpoints for these, but we can however use some out of the box endpoints built in to Maputnik.
 Sprites: `https://maputnik.github.io/osm-liberty/sprites/osm-liberty` and Glyphs: `https://api.maptiler.com/fonts/{fontstack}/{range}.pbf?key={key}`)

-1. If you want to download a copy of the Sprites and Glyphs your Amazon Location Service Map uses we've included a helper script `downloadSpritesGlyphs.sh` :
+1. If you want to download a copy of the Sprites and Glyphs for your Amazon Location Service Map, we've included a helper script `downloadSpritesGlyphs.sh` :

     ```bash
     ./downloadSpritesGlyphs.sh <YOUR AMAZON LOCATION SERVICE MAP NAME> <YOUR AWS CLI PROFILE NAME>